wikiZ/RedGuard/README.md

 ![image.png](https://github.com/wikiZ/RedGuardImage/raw/main/20220522150942-26f6c264-d99e-1.png)

-For the listener settings, the online port is set to the RedGuard reverse proxy port, and the listening port is the actual online port of the local machine.
+For the listener settings, the `HTTPS Port (C2)` is set to the RedGuard reverse proxy port, and the `HTTPS Port (Bind)` is the actual connection port of the local machine.

 ## Metasploit